dsuth10/powerpoint-react/README.md

 #### PowerPoint Generation Issues
 **Error:** Progress updates not working or stuck at 0%
-- **Solution:** The application now uses a polling-based progress system instead of WebSockets.
-Progress updates occur every 2 seconds.
-If progress appears stuck, check the browser console for any API errors.
+- **Solution:** The application now uses a real polling-based progress system that checks the backend job status every 2 seconds.
+If progress appears stuck, check the browser console for any API errors or backend logs.

+**Error:** Download button not appearing after generation completes
+- **Solution:** Ensure the PowerPoint generation has fully completed.
+The download button appears with "✅ PowerPoint ready!" message when generation is done.
+If the button doesn't appear, check the browser console for any errors.

+**Error:** Download fails with 404 error
+- **Solution:** The download URL format has been updated to use path parameters.
+Ensure you're using the latest version of the application.
+The correct format is `/api/v1/slides/download/{job_id}`.

 **Error:** DALL-E provider showing as unavailable
 - **Solution:** Ensure `OPENAI_API_KEY` is set in `backend/.env` file.
 The provider status can be checked via `GET /api/v1/slides/providers` endpoint.